petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Note: Supercars needs additional fix to work.
 See Git <TBD>.

+### Git 85629ef: max. number of sprite action list items

+Verify that the demo "Tornado of Souls" by Animators runs without any crashes.

+Before this change, it would crash to the desktop when the maximum number of sprite action list items was exceeded.

 ## Manual Test Cases

 The following test cases must be executed manually as they have not been automated.